andreasmhallberg/readingnotes/Deutsch, 2001. Syntactic and Semantic Factors in Processing Gender Agreement in Hebrew.md

   - each trial start with fixation point where sentence start will appear.
 Verifies calibration.

 - Data filtering 209
   - Only fixations between 140 and 800 ms included.
   - For all measures, observations larger than 2 SD for each participant excluded.

-- results
+- Results
   - gaze duration and second pass duration longer for incongruent predicates.
 209
     - form (morphological) markedness condition showed in first pass
     - unmarked in second pass
-  - bigger difference in animate subjects.
+  - No effect of conceptual gender on processing.

 @eye-tracking
 @reading